 Why is employee experience important?
 Because, unlike the experience of buying a car, you want employees to feel good coming to work!
 They shouldn’t dread the walk up to the building or feel tension when they sit down at a desk.
 They shouldn’t leave feeling drained at the end of the day.
-A good employee experience can prevent these negatives from ruining the productivity, comfort, and cohesiveness of an otherwise great workplace.
+A good employee experience can prevent these negatives from ruining the productivity, comfort, and cohesiveness of an otherwise great workplace experience.

 What is employee experience?

 Employee experience is a self-explanatory term.
 It’s how your employees feel about their employment.
 Only in the past five years or so has employee experience become quantified as the sum of culture, technology, and workplace—though it’s most often correlated with the workplace, since that’s where all these variables come together.

 In a genuine sense, employee experience is about making employees excited, proud, happy, and confident in and of the work they do.
 Companies capable of doing this create a positive employee experience; companies that fall short may deliver a negative or unexciting experience to workers.
 It’s an outcome largely dictated by the willingness and ability to meet and exceed employee needs, expectations, and standards.

 Every company wants happy employees, but employee experience goes far beyond making people happy.
 It’s about attaining the benefits that come along with happy, engaged, productive employees.
 Here are 10 reasons why employee experience matters and why it pays to create a positive one.